-Perfect for group travelers who want to explore, this South Dakota city offers all groups want in one conveniently-placed downtown.
+Perfect for group travelers who want to explore, Sioux Falls, South Dakota offers all that groups could ask for in one conveniently-placed downtown

 Got a travel group that’s itching for a lot of fun without a lot of drive time?
 We’d recommend Sioux Falls.